Related event page

 Perfectionism is the enemy of the housewarming.
 If you wait until every room is decorated and every picture is hung, you'll push the party past the window when it feels timely.
 Experts recommend hosting within the first six months to a year.
 Your guests are coming to celebrate your new chapter, not to evaluate your decor choices.

-Planning food for 40 people when only 25 are confirmed leads to waste and unnecessary expense.
-With free-event no-show rates at 30 to 40 percent, the gap between invited and attending can be dramatic.
-Use your confirmed headcount as the planning baseline and add a 10 to 15 percent buffer for last-minute additions.
+Planning food from the full invite list leads to waste and unnecessary expense.
+Use your confirmed headcount as the planning baseline and add a modest buffer for last-minute additions.

 Your guests have never been to this address.
 Forgetting to include parking information, the correct entrance, apartment or gate codes, and cross-streets creates a flood of identical texts on party day.
 Include these details in both the invitation and the reminder message.